The Euler-Poincare characteristic and mixed multiplicities: Introduction

 This paper is divided into four sections.
-Section 2 is devoted to the discussion of mixed multiplicities of multigraded modules and filter-regular sequences that will be used in this paper.
-Moreover, we obtain an improvement version of \cite [Theorem 3.4]{Vi6}(see Theorem 2.4).
-In Section 3, we build mixed multiplicity systems; the Euler-Poincare characteristic and the mixed multiplicity symbol, and prove that the Euler-Poincare characteristic and the mixed multiplicity symbol of mixed multiplicity systems of the type $\bf k$ and the mixed multiplicity of the type $\bf k$ are the same (see Proposition \ref {th3.5}; Proposition \ref {th3.11}; Theorem \ref {th3.20} and Theorem \ref{th3.13}).
-We also obtain profound results in some particular cases.
-Section 4 gives applications of \; Section 3 to mixed multiplicities of ideals and yields interesting consequences (see Corollary \ref{co4.7}; Theorem \ref{th4.8}; Corollary \ref{co4.10}; Corollary \ref{co4.11}; Corollary \ref{co4.16}).
+Section 2 is devoted to the discussion of filter-regular sequences and mixed multiplicity systems.
+In Section 3, we define the Euler-Poincare characteristic; the mixed multiplicity symbol and obtain the Main Theorem (Theorem \ref {th3.31}) and consequences.
+Section 4 gives applications of Section 3 to mixed multiplicities of ideals.